bybit-exchange/api-connectors/official-ws/python/README.md

 ## Subscribe Topic & Get the response

 For all subscribed topics, there is a method that starts with "subscribe" in BybitWebsocket, and you can get results based on the topic field in the response message.
-You could get more infomation in [the documention of websocket-api](https://github.com/bybit-exchange/bybit-official-api-docs/blob/master/en/websocket.md)
+You can get more infomation in [the documention of websocket-api](https://github.com/bybit-exchange/bybit-official-api-docs/blob/master/en/websocket.md)

 ```
 ws.subscribe_orderBookL2("BTCUSD")